COVID-19 Update & Resources

 The Small Business Administration (SBA) has released guidance and loan resources for small businesses impacted by the pandemic.
 For more information about SBA resources and to read the full guidance, visit https://www.sba.gov/page/coronavirus-covid-19-small-business-guidance-loan-resources

 Massachusetts Growth Capital Corporation is providing PPP technical assistance and multilingual translation and has created a COVID-19 Loan Fund to provide financial relief to Massachusetts businesses.
 To learn more, visit https://www.empoweringsmallbusiness.org/resources/covid-19-small-business-resources

 Employers who are impacted by COVID-19 can ask for a 60 day grace period for their quarterly reports and pay contributions.
 For more information, visit https://www.mass.gov/info-details/covid-19-guidance-and-directives#businesses-&-employers-

-- Public transportation will run on a reduced service to support efforts to slow the spread of COVID-19.
+Public transportation will run on a reduced service to support efforts to slow the spread of COVID-19.
 All riders and employees are required to wear face coverings while riding the T. Check the Massachusetts Bay Transportation Authority for updates: https://www.mbta.com/covid19

 For traffic alerts, visit https://mass511.com

 For Massport and Logan Airport alerts, visit http://www.massport.com/massport/